 - Introduction to multi-cloud compliance and integration

-Brandon Evans, co-author of the affiliated SANS Institute SEC510 course, says, "SEC510: Public Cloud Security: AWS, Azure, and GCP covers a large array of topics across each of the Big 3 Cloud providers.
+Brandon Evans, co-author of the affiliated SANS Institute SEC510 course, says, "SEC510: Cloud Security Controls and Mitigations covers a large array of topics across each of the Big 3 Cloud providers.
 Certification is crucial to prove that an individual can navigate through the nuances of each platform to defend the data and infrastructure within.
 The GPCS distinguishes itself from the security certifications offered by each provider because it remains vendor neutral.
 GPCS emphasizes the security strengths and weaknesses of each provider, highlighting that they are not secure by default and require professional reconfiguration.
 Any organization using one or more of these providers will find the knowledge and experience of GPCS holders to be indispensable to their security strategy."

 Earning the GPCS certification is highly recommended for cyber security analysts and engineers, cloud and DevOps engineers, security auditors and system administrators, and operations personnel.
 GPCS will also benefit anyone who is responsible for researching, evaluating, or adopting cloud security offerings.

-GPCS is designed to validate skills taught in the SANS Institute course SEC510: Public Cloud Security: AWS, Azure, and GCP.
+GPCS is designed to validate skills taught in the SANS Institute course SEC510: Cloud Security Controls and Mitigations.
 The GPCS certification is now available to the public and open for registration.
 Get GPCS certified today to prove you have what it takes to secure the cloud.